What happens in the Introductory session?

 Why do you have a range of fees for individuals, and how do we work out how much I pay?

 I know that people’s financial circumstances vary; a set fee might be quite comfortable for one person, but a struggle for another.
 With this in mind, I work with a range of fees of between £45 and £55.
 When we agree to work together, we will discuss what feels manageable for you to pay.
 It might be an idea for you to think about what fee feels right for you.
 I realise this may feel uncomfortable, being the person who’s asked to decide, but please say the fee that feels realistic and appropriate for you.

 How do I pay?

 Please note – fees are paid at the start of each session.

 What happens if I miss an appointment?

-If you’re not able to make it to a session, and need to cancel or re-arrange an appointment I ask that you give me as much notice as possible.
+If you’re not able to make it to a session, and need to cancel, I ask that you give me as much notice as possible.
 If I receive less than 24 hrs notice, I charge the full fee for the cancelled or missed session.
 This fee will need to be paid before another session can be booked.
 You can ring, text or email me to let me know if you need to cancel or re-arrange.

 Do you keep records of my sessions?

 I keep notes of our sessions.
 These are anonymous (I use codes instead of names) and are kept securely.
 They are for my personal use, and are a brief, factual, record of the key information from each session.
 My aim is that my notes should be respectful of each person.
 Under GDPR you have the right to ask to see any data I hold on you.